 2. Forget-Me-Not Pond, Little Elbow Provincial Recreation Area (2 km loop, no elevation gain)

 Forget-Me-Not Pond is a beautiful spot for a walk and picnic.
 Arrive early to get a picnic table with a fire pit as this day use area is extremely popular!
-The trail around the emerald green pond is Chariot friendly and super scenic.
+The trail around the emerald green pond is sports stroller friendly and super scenic.
 For the perfect day trip, stop at Elbow Falls on the way home, then get an ice cream in Bragg Creek.

 Directions: Take the Little Elbow Campground turnoff from Hwy 66 then turn left at Forget-me-not Pond Day Use.
 Please note that there is a seasonal road closure from December 1-May 14 at Elbow Falls, but you can bike in when there isn’t snow on the road.